-Religious Education supports children to develop empathy, appreciate diversity, as well as develop the skills of reflecting, questioning, investigating and expressing themselves.
+Religious Education supports children develop empathy, appreciate diversity, as well as develop the skills of reflecting, questioning, investigating and expressing themselves.
 They begin to find their own responses to the important questions in life, focus on their own spiritual development, and accept and understand that not everyone will have or should have the same beliefs.
 RE enables children to explore the unknown and develop a sense of awe and wonder.
-It promotes inspirational role models who have been guided by their faith to support and help humans across the world, as part of a global community.
+It promotes inspirational role models who have been guided by their worldview or faith to support and help humans across the world, as part of a global community.

-At the beginning of each half term a new Christian value is introduced by the head teacher and a values leaflet with tips for parents about exploring this value at home is posted on the school website (Our School – Christian Values).
+At the beginning of each half term a Christian value is introduced by the head teacher and a values leaflet with tips for parents about exploring this value at home is posted on the school website (Our School – Christian Values).
 This value is then explored in depth across the half term.

 Our Christian Values are as follows: